realnc/dosbox-core/README.md

   .conf file will not conflict with core options.
 The core options will be synced with the .conf file settings and marked as locked.

+  It's also possible to load the default DOSBox-core.conf file in the libretro saves directory, if it exists.
+This is disabled by default but can be enabled in the core options.
+This is equivalent to using the "-userconf" flag in stand-alone dosbox.

 * Other general, under-the-hood improvements and bugfixes.

 DOSBox-core was originally based on the https://github.com/libretro/dosbox-svn